-One of the crucial skills required by local employers is the knowledge of at least one foreign language - about 95% of residents of Riga know at least one foreign language, and 54% know at least two foreign languages.
-This aspect has been consistent during the last 10 years.
+One of the crucial skills required by local employers is the knowledge of at least one foreign language - about 95% of residents of Riga know at least one foreign language, and 54% know at least two foreign languages.10 This aspect has been consistent during the last 10 years.
 In 2016, it was reported that 95.7% of inhabitants in Latvia know one or more than one foreign language, a slight increase from 94.9% in 2011.
-There are indications that Russian is the second-most used language in public communication.
-English is used widely in work environment, so the knowledge of English increases the ability to compete in the job market.
+11 There are indications that Russian is the second-most used language in public communication.
+English is used widely in work environment, so the knowledge of English increases the ability to compete in the job market.12

 Self-employment and entrepreneurial activity.
 Overall, there are 76,902 active enterprises in Riga.
-Self-employed persons are not included in data.
-In 2022 as a percentage of Latvia, 76.3% of economically active enterprises were located in Riga.
-Regarding social enterprises, in 2020, 59% of them were located in Riga.
+Self-employed persons are not included in data.13 In 2019, 98% of registered enterprises in Latvia were small and micro enterprises, of which 5% were located in Riga.
+Regarding social enterprises, in 2020, 59% of them were located in Riga.14